Types of tenancy

-Starter tenancies last 12 months and are closely monitored to make sure new tenants are settling in well and keeping to the terms of the agreement – for example, paying rent on time and not behaving in an anti-social way.
+Starter tenancies last 12 months and are closely monitored to make sure new residents are settling in well and keeping to the terms of the agreement, for example, paying rent on time and not behaving in an anti-social way.

-At the end of the 12 months, we’ll review your tenancy and usually agree to an assured tenancy if you’ve kept to your side of the agreement.
+At the end of the 12 months, we’ll review your tenancy and usually agree to an assured tenancy if you haven't broken the agreement.

-We can only end these types of tenancies if we have served you with a notice and been given a court order.
-We will only take tenants to court for serious breaches of the tenancy agreement including:
+We can only end these types of tenancies if we have served you with a notice and have been given a court order.
+Serious breaches of the tenancy agreement include:

 - Rent arrears.